gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 61-build-run-profiles
+## Current Branch: 62-get-versions-api
-Did a lot of work to get the project to run locally (with embedded H2 or MySQL) in either IntelliJ or from the _mvn_ command.

-Can also debug in IntelliJ or start the server with debug flags using _mvn_ and connect with IntelliJ.

-Also clean up some minor bugs from the first use.
-Mostly sorting game players and only giving points of the game player is in the TOC or Quarterly TOC groups.
+Rest API endpoint to get the software versions.

+Current only returns version of the UI.